Are you vulnerable to union organizing?

 Tagged with: Diversity & Inclusion,

-Diversity & Inclusion are used as co-terms because your organization can be diverse but not inclusive.
+Diversity and Inclusion are used as co-terms because your organization can be diverse but not inclusive.
 Diversity is a dimension for differentiating people based on a demographic, like race, gender, ethnicity, or some other characteristic.
 But the term embraces much more in its fullness.
 It means respect and valuing differences and not just counting heads which is where Inclusion becomes important.

 Inclusion is a state of being valued and respected, but it too embraces more.
 Inclusion in the organization means the employer ensures each person works in conditions that enable achieving full potential.
 There is an inclusive culture and operational environment that recognizes, appreciates, and utilizes every employee's skills, talents, and perspectives.
 All employees can use their skills to meet personal and work objectives and feel connected to the organization.
 Inclusion is a set of behaviors that encourages employees to feel valued for their differences.

-A third concept takes Diversity & Inclusion to the next level – belonging.
+A third concept takes Diversity and Inclusion to the next level – belonging.
 Belonging is different from Inclusion.
 Belonging refers to employees who feel like they are in the right place, working with the right people, and doing the right work.
 They don't feel excluded because of their gender, skin color, ethnicity, disability, or sexual orientation.
 They can bring their authentic selves to work and have an equal voice, knowing they are appreciated for their talents and what they have to offer the organization in terms of unique perspectives and life experiences.

 Alain Dehaze, CEO of the Adecco Group, said it perfectly at a World Economic Forum, "While recruiting the best talent remains essential, diversity trumps talent.
 Different studies show cognitively diverse teams regularly outperform counterparts comprising "just" highly gifted people.
 Diverse groups do best at complex problems and innovation when the facts aren't clear: each individual's perspective allows him or her to tackle challenges differently, and, when stuck, rely on others' differing points of views to progress."